 Out of these three formats, the most common format in which all the browsers (such as Internet Explorer, Google Chrome, Firefox, Safari, Opera) supports is the mp4 file format.

 - src: This is used to set the URL or path from where the video file will get fetched.

 - autoplay: This attribute specifies that as soon as your web page gets ready, the video embedded in your page gets played at that moment.

-- width and height: This is used for assigning the width and height of the player in which the video will be shown.
+- width and height: This is used to assign the player's width and height in which the video will be shown.

-Here's code snippet as to how video can be incorporated:
+Here's a code snippet as to how video can be incorporated: